aarontorres0/TerminalCal/README.md

    python3 main.py
    ```

-1. (Optional) To deactivate the virtual environment when you're done:
+1. (Optional) To deactivate the virtual environment and remove it when you're done:

    ```
    deactivate
+   rm -rf venv
    ```